Free Calculator

 Read this carefully

 Directional only.
-Above the threshold for non-SSTBs, the deduction is limited by W-2 wages and UBIA of qualified property — not modeled here.
+Above the threshold for non-SSTBs, the deduction is limited by W-2 wages and UBIA of qualified property, not modeled here.
 REIT/PTP income, aggregation elections, and net loss carryovers also matter.
-Talk to a partner.
+Review your QBI position.

-Estimates for educational purposes only — not tax, legal, or accounting advice.
+Estimates for educational purposes only, not tax, legal, investment, or accounting advice.
 Your specific facts will change the result; confirm with a CPA before acting.QBI interacts with the S-corp decision

 Keep reading